b-h-mck/ChessByUrl/TECHNICAL.md

 The only state stored for the board is the position of the pieces and the current player.

 There are two other pieces of state that are typically stored with the board: castling rights and en passant vulnerability.
-ChessByURL avoids storing these by instead having distinct piece types for each situation (i.e. both `Rook` & `RookWithCastlingRights`, and `Pawn` & `PawnVulnerableToEnPassant`), and swapping between them as needed.
+Chess By URL avoids storing these by instead having distinct piece types for each situation (i.e. both `Rook` & `RookWithCastlingRights`, and `Pawn` & `PawnVulnerableToEnPassant`), and swapping between them as needed.

 ## Moves